System Design Space

 Supply Chain Security

-Secrets in CI/CD are a critical part of securing the software supply chain.
+Secrets in CI/CD are one of the cheapest entry points for an attacker into the software supply chain.

 Open chapter